yakconsulting/spidersoftdev.github.io/content/posts/2019-01-07-php-returning-wrong-date.md

 string(12) "201812120746"
 ```

-Date is a little bit offset.
-After digging out, PHP needs also timezone setup correctly, either in php.ini:
+The date is a little bit offset.
+After digging out, PHP also needs timezone setup correctly, either in `php.ini`:

 `date.timezone =`